-Good Guys Wear Black’s success at the box office made Norris one of the most recognizable action stars of his generation, and his action flicks from the 1970s and 1980s opened the door for maga-stars like Arnold Schwarzenegger, Steven Segal, and Jean-Claude Van Damme.
+Good Guys Wear Black’s success at the box office made Norris one of the most recognizable action stars of his generation, and his action flicks from the 1970s and 1980s opened the door for mega-stars like Arnold Schwarzenegger, Steven Segal, and Jean-Claude Van Damme.

 Norris is clearly a limited “actor.”
 He did get better with each film, but he is merely adequate here.
 Thankfully, he was surrounded by a cast of fine actors.
 Anne Archer (Fatal Attraction) plays Norris’s love interest.
 James Franciscus (Beneath the Planet of the Apes) is deliciously hammy as an evil politician.
 Dana Andrews (Laura), in one of his last films, plays an alcoholic government official.
 Jim Backus (TV’s Gilligan’s Island) has a cameo as a doorman.

 Conclusions & Final Thoughts:

 Norris’s fans will enjoy Good Guys Wear Black the most.
 Non-fans will probably find the movie merely adequate.
 That being said, this actioner couldn’t be categorized as a complete misfire especially in the wake of mindless, overblown action films like Transformers and The Transporter.
 Color, 95 minutes, Rated R.